 A lot has been researched and written about how challenging it is to turn ideas into Innovations.
 Perseverance is the key attribute that one needs to complete this journey from idea/concept to innovation, which is filled with risks, roadblocks, drags and failures.
 We have read about the phrase – ‘Too much of anything is bad’ – Too much of perseverance is also bad! – I call it Obstinacy.
 This post explains how and why this transition from Perseverance to Obstinacy happens and what should managers and their supervisors do to avoid over-perseverance (obstinacy).

-The Innovation game has moving targets with only one winner for every target:
+Moving targets with only one winner for every target:

-There are several quotes that convey the above message:
+Following quotes convey the same message:

 - Sometimes I want to go back in time and punch myself in the face